tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 and it will test, lint, and format all the code and all the documentation.
 If this doesn't complete everything successfully then you still need to fix some stuff before you commit or submit a pull request.
-In this context, complete everything successfully means all tests pass, lint returns a perfect score, doc8 returns a perfect score, etc.
+In this context, complete everything successfully
+means: all tests pass, lint returns a perfect score, doc8 finds no errors, etc.

 Testing